-Opioids are substances that act on opioid receptors in the brain to produce morphinelike effects and relieve pain.
+Opioids are substances that act on opioid receptors in the brain to produce morphine-like effects and relieve pain.
 Examples of legal opioids are painkillers prescribed by a physician.
 Heroin is an illegal opioid.
-Prescription and illegal opioids are commonly abused because they are so addictive.
+Prescription and illegal opioids are commonly abused and are addictive.
 Opioid medications bind to the areas of the brain that control pain and emotions.
 They increase levels of the “feel good” hormone dopamine in the brain’s reward areas and produce an intense feeling of euphoria.
-As the brain becomes used to these feelings, it often takes more of the drug to produce the same feelings, leading to tolerance, dependence, and addiction.
+As the brain becomes used to these feelings, it often takes more of the drug to produce the same feelings, leading to tolerance, dependence, and, ultimately, addiction.

 What is Tolerance?

 People can develop tolerance to both illegal and prescription drugs.
 Tolerance is a physical effect of repeated use of a drug.
 A person may notice that they need to take more than usual of the same drug to produce the same effects.

 The words dependence an addiction are often used interchangeably, but there are important differences to be aware of.
 A non-addictive drug can also produce dependence.
 In medical terms, dependence refers to a physical condition in which the body has adapted to the substance.
 If a person with dependence stops taking that drug suddenly, that person will experience symptoms that are both measurable and predictable, known as withdrawal symptoms.

 According to the National Institute on Drug Abuse (NIDA), addiction is defined as a “chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences”.
 This compulsion can be very long lasting and can return unexpectedly, even after years of abstinence.